-The range and density of singleleaf pinyon and Utah juniper have increased since the middle of the nineteenth century (Tausch 1999, Miller and Tausch 2000).
-Causes for expansion and infilling of pinyon and juniper into sagebrush ecosystems include wildfire suppression, historic livestock grazing, and climate change (Bunting 1994).
-Mean fire return intervals prior to European settlement in black sagebrush ecosystems were greater than 100 years, however frequent enough to inhibit the infilling of trees into these low productive sagebrush cover types (Kitchen and McArthur 2007).
+The range and density of Utah juniper has increased since the middle of the nineteenth century (Tausch 1999, Miller and Tausch 2000).
+Causes for expansion of Utah juniper into sagebrush ecosystems include wildfire suppression, historic livestock grazing, and climate change (Bunting 1994).
+Mean fire return intervals prior to European settlement in black sagebrush ecosystems were greater than 100 years, however frequent enough to inhibit the encroachment of Utah juniper into these low productive sagebrush cover types (Kitchen and McArthur 2007).
 Thus, trees were isolated to fire-safe areas such as rocky outcroppings and areas with low-productivity.
 An increase in crown density causes a decrease in understory perennial vegetation and an increase in bare ground.
 This allows for the invasion of non-native annual species such as cheatgrass.
 With annual species in the understory wildfire can become more frequent and increase in intensity.
 With frequent wildfires these plant communities can convert to annual species with a sprouting shrub and juvenile tree overstory.

-This ecological site has low to moderate resilience to disturbance and resistance to invasion.
+The ecological site has low to moderate resilience to disturbance and resistance to invasion.
 Increased resilience increases with elevation, aspect, increased precipitation and increased nutrient availability.
 Six possible stable states have been identified for this site.